Important Information

 In stock trading, traders buy and sell shares of a company on the stock market.
 Unlike CFD trading, there is typically no leverage involved in stock trading.
 Traders are required to have the full funds needed to trade the entire value of the shares.

 In stock trading, traders buy and sell shares of a company on the stock market.
-Unlike CFD trading, there is no leverage involved; traders invest in the full value of the shares.
+Unlike CFD trading, there is no leverage; traders invest the full value of the shares.

 The total cost for buying the shares can be calculated using the formula below: